- Module 1: The dawn of AI-native platform engineering

 Feedback survey

-Platform engineering now enables enterprise AI.
-This course teaches you to apply AI-native capabilities to supercharge the SDLC, streamlining everything from builds to complex operations and compliance.
-You will then learn to design specific "platforms for AI" infrastructure, preparing you for the next evolution of the platform engineering role.
+Platform engineering is the key to unlocking AI at enterprise scale.
+This course teaches you to supercharge your entire SDLC with AI-native capabilities, like automating and streamlining everything from initial builds to complex ops and compliance.
+Finally, you’ll learn to architect "platforms for AI," future-proofing your skill set for the next era of platform engineering.

 What you'll learn